therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 data exchange between the host and peripherals; we'll see more about this with the example later.

-The serialised data is pushed over the lower layer, picked up at the target, decoded, processed, a reply encoded and sent back the host over the same channel.
+The serialized data is pushed over the lower layer, picked up at the target, decoded, processed, a reply encoded and sent back the host over the same channel.